Skip to main content

 blue-gray metal shingles on a 2-story hip and gable-style roof up close

 Metal shingles are another popular option.
 They come in a variety of colors and styles.
-The styles are made to simulate other products such as real slate, real wood, and Spanish or flat tile roofing.
+The styles simulate other products such as real slate, real wood, and Spanish or flat tile roofing.

 decra metal tile